- Broadway Classics

 Big costumes, big hair, and three Chers!
 If you love the multi-talented singer, comedienne, actress and global pop icon who entrusted this show with her name and life story, or want to see a fashion parade of Bob Mackie's fabulous costumes for the star over the years, then this is the show for you.
 Lead actress and Broadway veteran Stephanie J. Block inhabits the title role to such an amazing degree, both physically and vocally, you’ll think it’s really Cher out there on stage.

 Follow The Temptations on their rise from the streets of Detroit to the Rock & Roll Hall of Fame.
-Featuring songs from the Temptations’ expansive catalog of 42 Top Ten Hits, including “My Girl,” “Just My Imagination,” “Get Ready,” and “Papa Was a Rolling Stone.”
+A high energy, fast-paced jukebox musical, featuring songs from the Temptations’ expansive catalog of 42 Top Ten Hits, including “My Girl,” “Just My Imagination,” “Get Ready,” and “Papa Was a Rolling Stone,” as well as other Motown hits of the era.
+At final bows the roar of the audience sounded like a jet engine, and the talented, hard-working cast (headed by Derrick Baskin) deserved it.

 One of the most anticipated shows of the season, Be More Chill imagines a world in which any geek or loser can take a pill and become instantly popular.
 But at what price?
 Music and lyrics are by Joe Iconis, hailed as “the future of musical theatre.”